About

 She has worked in a variety of major industries but the major focus in recent years has been the development of electronic products in health, safety, fire and chemical engineering.
 She developed and managed the world renowned “UK Health and Safety Executive Information Service”, and has over many years developed a number of computerised services, pioneering health and safety, environmental and fire information via the Internet and compact disc technology.

-Sheila works closely with the International Labour Office Health and Safety Centre (ILO/CIS), and has worked with the European Commission programs in telematics and living/working conditions, and was instrumental in the development of a Masters Syllabus in Information Engineering.
+Sheila worked closely with the International Labour Office Health and Safety Centre (ILO/CIS), and has worked with the European Commission programs in telematics and living/working conditions, and was instrumental in the development of a Masters Syllabus in Information Engineering.

 Sheila was awarded the OBE by HM The Queen in 1993 for services to the health and safety information industry.